allymhong/allymhong.github.io/_posts/2022-10-06-fritter-approaches.md

 _**Purpose**_.
 To prevent the spread of sensitive content in Feeds without warning (and the spread of all sensitive content to users under 18), the sensitive content flag has been adjusted to be easily accessible when users create a Freet.
 Freets may be censored for language, generally 18+ content, graphic violence, nudity, and generally sensitive content.
 Users may flag their whole profiles to automatically have all of their Freets flagged, and their profiles unavailable to view for underage Fritter users – and censored for all other Fritter users.

 _**Operating Principle**_.
 When a user creates a Freet with sensitive content, or if the Freet contains foul language, or any of the above valid reasons for flagging, the user may easily flag their own content.
 Once their Freet is posted, it will either show up with a warning wall, blurring the contents of their Freet to relevant Feeds; users that are underage will automatically not be able to access their content.
+A user viewing a flagged Freet can either view the Freet, or hide the Freet from the Feed they are currently viewing.
+When a user self-censors their own profile, all their Freets will be automatically flagged and will not be shown for underage users.

 _**States**_.